XxAlexplosivoxX/LAMP-installer/README.md

 ### Connect to mysql server from your root systemuser via socket (no password required)
 ```
-mysql --protocol=socket  #run this command as root (e.g. prefixed with sudo)
+sudo mysql --protocol=socket  #run this command as root (e.g. prefixed with sudo)
 ```

 ### Create the new user